-At Hamilton Public Health Services, the mental well-being approach aims to advocate for and provide experiences that promotes feeling good about and functioning well in life.
-Children and youth who feel good about life experience happiness, satisfaction, and enjoyment.
-When they function well in life, children and youth find purpose, have some control over their lives, enjoy positive relationships, and have a sense of belonging.
+At Hamilton Public Health Services, mental health promotion focuses on the mental well-being of our community.
+Mental well-being is the capacity of people to feel, think, and act in ways that enhance their ability to enjoy life and deal with challenges.
+Children and youth who feel good about life enjoy happiness and satisfaction.
+When they function well in life, children and youth find purpose, enjoy positive relationships, and have a sense of belonging.

 Resources for mental health promotion

 See ideas and resources below for promoting mental well-being: